 Seriously, this opening gives me chills

-Playstation All-Star’s Battle Royale is a 2012 arena fighting game that starred a series of Playstation’s biggest first and third party icons – Kratos, Sweet Tooth, Ratchet and Clank, Sackboy, and others.
-It was a clear answer to Nintendo’s Super Smash Bros, some would even say rip off, but it was still a cool idea.
-Nintendo obviously wasn’t going to put Sony’s characters in Smash so why not Playstation have their own game and give Ninty a bit of competition.
+Playstation All-Star’s Battle Royale is a 2012 arena fighting game that starred a series of PlayStation’s biggest first and third-party icons: Kratos, Sweet Tooth, Ratchet and Clank, Sackboy, and others.
+It was a clear answer to Nintendo’s Super Smash Bros, some would even say it rip-off, but it was still a cool idea.
+Nintendo obviously wasn’t going to put Sony’s characters in Smash so why not have Playstation have its own game and give Ninty a bit of competition?

-Unfortunately, the reception to Playstation All-Stars was lukewarm at best.
+Unfortunately, the reception to PlayStation All-Stars was lukewarm at best.
 It wasn’t a terrible game but it didn’t really stand out and ended up fading into Playstation history.
-There were multiple problems with the game that prevented it from reaching its full potential but these are all things that not only be improved on but really make Playstation All-Stars a major force in the fighting game space.
+There were multiple problems with the game that prevented it from reaching its full potential but these are all things that not only can be improved on but if fixed could really make Playstation All-Stars a significant force in the fighting game space.

 Fighting games live and die by their roster of characters and Playstation All-Star’s roster was a mixed bag.
 Yes, you had some big names in it, but then you had odd choices like characters like Fat Princess and Big Daddy, you had choices that were blatantly there to promote their upcoming games like Raiden and DMC Reboot Dante as opposed to the much more iconic original Dante.
-Finally with how many characters are missing that would have been good picks, the main ones being Crash Bandicoot, Spyro the Dragon, and a Final Fantasy character, among others.
+Finally, there were many popular characters from PlayStation history that would have been good picks, the main ones being Crash Bandicoot, Spyro the Dragon, and a Final Fantasy character, among others.

-For a sequel to succeed, it really has to pull in a few more of those classic icons associated with the PlayStation Brand.
+For a sequel to succeed, it has to pull in more of these classic icons associated with the PlayStation Brand.
 Although, this is admittedly made a little harder by the fact that a lot of those iconic characters have also been scooped up by Smash.

-Cloud, Snake, Sora, and Joker would be easy picks for Playstation but Nintendo’s got to them first.
-But I don’t think it matters too much.
+Cloud, Snake, Sora, and Joker would be easy picks for PlayStation but Nintendo’s got to them first.
+I don’t think it matters too much though.
 First of all, there’s no rule saying that characters in Smash can’t be in Playstation, I’m fairly sure Konami is more than happy to loan Snake to anyone willing to pay them enough.

-The next problem was that Playstation All-Star’s combat was odd.
-The game is a 5 player arena beat ’em up but in an effort to not completely copy Smash, the game makes use of a super meter system where attacking builds your meter, which then allows you to kill the opponent with a special move.
+The next problem was that PlayStation All-Star’s combat was odd.
+The game is a four-player arena beat ’em up but in an effort to not completely copy Smash, the game makes use of a super meter system where attacking builds your meter, which then allows you to kill the opponent with a special move.
 This is the only way to knock an opponent out and the super moves heavily vary in practicality making the game very unbalanced (sorry Sir Daniel).

-The final problem with the original PlayStation All-Stars was the presentation was a little on the bland side.
+The final problem with the original PlayStation All-Stars was the presentation was definitely on the bland side.
 When you look at Smash, at its high-quality character reveal trailers and orchestral music, there’s a sense of grandeur.
-It always felt like Smash was more than just a game, it’s an event, it’s something to pay attention to even if you don’t really like fighting games.
+It always felt like Smash Bros was more than just a game, it was an event, it’s something to pay attention to even if you don’t really like fighting games.

-Playstation All-Stars doesn’t have that.
-Its menus were bland, its animations were solid but nothing special and after going a few rounds through the arcade and multiplayer, there isn’t a lot to keep you going.
+PlayStation All-Stars doesn’t have that.
+Its menus were plain, its animations were solid but nothing special, and after going a few rounds through the arcade and multiplayer, there wasn’t a lot to keep you going.

 The potential for Playstation

 For all the good Smash has done, it has always lacked in one particular area, officially supported E-sports.
 Nintendo has remained stubborn in support of Smash’s competitive scene much to the chagrin of the community.
 Sony on the other hand, currently co-owns EVO, often considered the largest annual fighting game tournament in the world.
-They also have an online service that doesn’t completely suck.
+Not to mention, they also have an online service that doesn’t completely suck.